Welsh Americans: Tennessee

-Having first met in donated space at the Second Presbyterian Church, the immigrant Welsh built their own Congregational Church with the Reverend Thomas Thomas serving as the first pastor in 1870.
-However, by 1899 the church property was sold.
-The Welsh celebrated their native culture here, holding services in Welsh, hosting choral competitions, and other activities that kept the community connected.
+Having first met in donated space at the Second Presbyterian Church, the immigrant Welsh built their own Congregational Church, with the Reverend Thomas Thomas serving as the first pastor in 1870.
+However, by 1899, the church property was sold.
+The Welsh celebrated their native culture here, holding services in Welsh and hosting choral competitions and other activities that kept the community connected.

 These Welsh-immigrant families became successful and established other businesses in Knoxville.
-By 1930 many descendants of post-Civil War Knoxville's Welsh families dispersed into other sections of the city and neighboring counties..
+By 1930, many descendants of post-Civil War Knoxville's Welsh families dispersed into other sections of the city and neighboring counties..
 Today, scores of families in greater Knoxville can trace their ancestry directly to these original immigrants.
-The Welsh tradition in Knoxville was remembered with Welsh descendants' celebrating St. David's Day until the early 21st Century.
-Knoxville Welsh Society is defunct.
+The Welsh tradition in Knoxville was remembered with Welsh descendants' celebrating St. David's Day until the early 21st century.
+The Knoxville Welsh Society is now defunct.

 Because of pit mining north of Knoxville, a significant Welsh settlement was established in Anderson and Campbell Counties, especially in the towns of Briceville and Coal Creek (now Rocky Top).
 The non-profit Coal Creek Watershed Foundation has spearheaded efforts to document and preserve the history of Welsh settlers in this region.

 Chattanooga and nearby communities such as Soddy-Daisy were home to Welsh immigrants who worked in the mining and iron industries.
 The Soddy-Daisy Roots Project and the research of Professor Edward G. Hartmann provide substantial information about the Welsh settlers in southeastern Tennessee.

 During 1984–1985, Welsh educator David Greenslade travelled in Tennessee, documenting current and historic Welsh settlements as part of a larger, nationwide study of Welsh in the United States.
 Greenslade's research resulted in the book, Welsh Fever.
 Greenslade's papers are archived at the National Library of Wales.

 Award-winning actress Dale Dickey is a descendant of Knoxville's Richards brothers.
 Her ancestor, Reverend R. D. Thomas, another Welsh immigrant to Knoxville, authored the seminal work Hanes Cymru America (History of the Welsh in America) in 1872.
 A digital version of the original book, in Welsh, is available on-line.

 Midwestern United States

-After 1850 many Welsh sought out farms in the Midwest.
+After 1850, many Welsh sought out farms in the Midwest.

 Indiana

-In the years surrounding the turn of the twentieth century, the towns of Elwood, Anderson and Gas City in Grant and Madison Counties, located northeast of Indianapolis, attracted scores of Welsh Immigrants, including many large families and young industrial workers.
+In the years surrounding the turn of the twentieth century, the towns of Elwood, Anderson and Gas City in Grant and Madison Counties, located northeast of Indianapolis, attracted scores of Welsh immigrants, including many large families and young industrial workers.
+This was due to the discovery of vast quantities of natural gas in Grant and Madison Counties, Indiana about 1890.
+Tin plate and glass bottle factories sprung up due to free gas and factory owners sponsored skilled tin plate workers from the Swansea Wales area.
+Landowners foolishly drilled many wells and burned up the gas 24 hours a day until finally, the gas fields were exhausted about 1910.
+Most of the Welsh immigrants left for jobs in the Warren, Ohio, area where many foundries existed with many jobs.